Home | The Boat | First Mate | Admiral | Guestbook

 Date: 19 August 2014.
 Apple versus Microsoft.

-The first thing I would suggest is to purchase a SATA drive case.
+The first thing I would suggest is to purchase a SATA External hard drive enclosure.
 It's a small plastic or metal box that will hold the hard-drive from your broken laptop.
-You'll remove the hard-drive from your wife's laptop and put it into the case.
+You will remove the hard-drive from your wife's laptop and put it into the case.

 This is my Sata, attached to my netbook via a USB to mini-USB cord.